History of Exeter City F.C.: Return to Brazil

-The Post-Tisdale era (2018–Present)
+The Post-Tisdale era (since 2018)

 Former captain Matt Taylor was appointed the new manager of the club on 1 June 2018, following the announcement of long-serving manager Paul Tisdale's departure earlier the same day.

 With Matt Oakley, Mell Gwinnett and Steve Perryman following Tisdale to MK Dons, Taylor was forced to rebuild his backroom staff by recruiting his former coach Eric Kinder as assistant manager, Chris Weale as goalkeeping coach, Andrew Wiseman as strength and conditioning coach, and promoting youth coach Dan Green as Under-23s coach in late June.
 Taylor's first signings as manager followed shortly after, with Aaron Martin and Jonathan Forte signing in the space of a few days.
 Further signings followed in July in the form of Nicky Law, Lee Martin and Jimmy Oates.

 City won their first league match under Matt Taylor on the opening day of the 2018–19 season, beating Carlisle United 3–1.
 City had a strong start to the season but, as a result of inconsistent form and with the loss of top scorer Jayden Stockley in the January transfer window, the Grecians missed out on a third successive season in the play-offs following a 0–0 away draw against Forest Green Rovers on the final day of the season.

 Despite falling short of the play-offs, the season was still a significant one for City, as the £3.5 million redevelopment of the stadium was completed in October 2018 and the new Adam Stansfield stand was opened for the game against Forest Green Rovers on 27 October.

 Taylor was forced to once again rebuild his backroom staff ahead of the 2019–20 season, with Steve Hale replacing Chris Weale as goalkeeping coach, Connor Durbridge replacing Andrew Wiseman as strength and conditioning coach, and Gareth Law and Dan Feasey joining as physios.
 Taylor also brought about a reshuffle of the playing squad ahead of the season, with eight players signing for the club -most notably Nicky Ajose, Nigel Atangana and Tom Parkes- and nine leaving -most notably Hiram Boateng joining Tisdale at MK Dons, Christy Pym leaving for Peterborough United and Jay Stansfield, son of Adam, signing for Fulham- whilst Jonathan Forte was forced to retire due to a knee injury he picked up the previous season.

 The club were in fourth place in the league when the EFL suspended matches due to the COVID-19 pandemic, having controversially lost their final game before the suspension 3–1 against Walsall.